Time to Take Action

 August 12, 2024 Klamath Irrigation District Newsletter

-* NOTICE: K.I D anticipates early-mid September Conflict with Reclamation's 2024 Operations Plan
+* NOTICE: K.I.D. anticipates early-mid September Conflict with Reclamation's 2024 Operations Plan

-*Reclamations proposed 5-year action would significantly reduce water allocations, expected foreclosures, decimated ecosystem...
+* Reclamation's proposed 5-year action would significantly reduce water allocations, expected foreclosures, decimated ecosystem...

-"My research indicates that the thanks for this action are directly tied to the Department of Interiors Senior Solicitor, Robert (Bob) Anderson, who has been involved in Klamath issues since at least the Clinton Administration, Scott Bergstrom, also with the Department of Interior and is directly responsible for the processing of payment for heavily biased flow models between 1996 and 2006 which has further promoted the destruction of agriculture since the mid-1990s, Department of Justice's natural resources attorney Todd Snoddgrass who continues to misrepresent and mislead judges as to the water-right issues at hand which are outside the discretion of Reclamation's obligations under the Endangered Species Act, and his partner in crime Robert Williams..."
+"My research indicates that the thanks for this action are directly tied to the Department of Interiors Senior Solicitor, Robert (Bob) Anderson, who has been involved in Klamath issues since at least the Clinton Administration, Scott Bergstrom, also with the Department of Interior and is directly responsible for the processing of payment for heavily biased flow models between 1996 and 2006 which has further promoted the destruction of agriculture since the mid 1990s, Department of Justice's natural resources attorney Todd Snoddgrass who continues to misrepresent and mislead judges as to the water-right issues at hand which are outside the discretion of Reclamation's obligations under the Endangered Species Act, and his partner in crime Robert Williams..."

 In the Flow